TeachFakerPlayingMid/TeachFakerPlayingMid/README.md

 - 👯 I’m looking to a internship related to **Business analyst, Machine Learninging, Consulting**

-- 💬 Highlight of my projects are about **Database construction and Management,Software development ,Applied Machine Learning and AI algorithm in business context, such as Restaurant Recommendation System， Lyft Bikes Placement, Sentiment Analysis, Predictive Model**
+- 💬 Highlight of my projects are about **Database construction and Management,Software development ,Applied Machine Learning and AI algorithm in business context, such as Restaurant Recommendation System, Lyft Bikes Placement, Sentiment Analysis, Predictive Model**

 - 📫 How to reach me **yusen.tang@mail.mcgill.ca**